-The HPI Board and Management have actively managed the portfolio, acquiring 17 properties and selling 4 non-core properties since December 2020 The HPI Group has further added to distributions with the development of surplus land at Ferry Road, Southport and rentalised capital expenditure with our primary tenants, Queensland Venue Company and Australian Venue Company.
+The HPI Board and Management have actively managed the portfolio, acquiring 18 properties and selling 8 non-core properties since December 2020 The HPI Group has further added to distributions during the year a with the commencement of a new \$50 million rentalised capital expenditure agreement with our primary tenants, Queensland Venue Company and Australian Venue Company.
 The capital expenditure program is focused on improving the quality of the underlying portfolio.
+As at 30 June 2024, approx \$23.7 million of the refurbishment program had been funded with the remaining expected to be funded in March 2025.
+The funds invested are rentalised at a rate of 7.5%.